dcayll/dcayll.github.io/_posts/2022-10-23-test-jupyter.md

 ---
-title: "test of Jupyter notebook"
+title: "Test of Jupyter notebook"
 excerpt: "back of the envelope calculations"
 categories:
   - engineering